rsdoiel/Artemis/README.md

 Project approach to portability
 ------------------------------

-Artemis is made up of several categories of Oberon-07 modules.
+Artemis is made up of two categories of Oberon-07 modules.
 Modules in the root should be portable across POSIX Oberon-07 compilers and portable to Oberon Systems with an Oberon-07 compiler (e.g. on Project Oberon 2013).
 A second category are modules written for specific POSIX based Oberon-07 compilers.
-The third category is code ported from historic Oberon Systems such as S3 (aka Native Oberon) and V4 (aka Linz Oberon).

 - Portable modules are in "root" project directory
-- Compiler specific modules their own sub directories (e.g. "obnc", "oxford")
+- Compiler specific modules their own sub directories (e.g. "obnc", "oxford"and "ofrontplus")
-- Ported modules in the "ports" sub directory

-In the POSIX environment Oberon-07 compilers have not converged (2021-06-16).
+In the POSIX environment Oberon-07 compilers have not converged (2021-09-21).
 This is true for Oakwood module implementations and and particularly true for how C code is integrated.
 The later is the important divergence as integration with legacy C libraries and services